Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 (assume zero for now), divide by 5, multiply by 9, and add 32.
 If the

-value in the cell was a temperature in centigrade, the value in
+value in the cell were a temperature in centigrade, the value in

 calculator would now be the Fahrenheit equivalent.